awsdocs/amazon-connect-admin-guide/doc_source/amazon-connect-contact-control-panel.md

-# Communicate With Contacts<a name="amazon-connect-contact-control-panel"></a>
+# Provide Access to the Contact Control Panel<a name="amazon-connect-contact-control-panel"></a>

 Agents use the Amazon Connect Contact Control Panel \(CCP\) to communicate with contacts\.
-They can use the CCP with a softphone or a desk phone\.

-As the admin, you manage the phone numbers at the instance level, not in the CCP\.
-For more information, see [Set Up Phone Numbers for Your Contact Center](contact-center-phone-number.md)\.

-## Amazon Connect CCP Concepts<a name="amazon-connect-ccp-concepts"></a>

-Amazon Connect provides a number of management and configuration options for your contact center\.
-The terminology and concepts that are central to your understanding and use of Amazon Connect are described below\.

-**agent**
-Users who handle contacts using Amazon Connect\.

-**softphone**
-A browser\-based telephony service that is not linked to a handset\.
-It can be used remotely, provided that the agent is logged in to Amazon Connect\.

-**desk phone/handset**
-A physical telephone requiring an agent to be in its proximity in order to make or receive calls\.

-**status**
-Metrics are gathered based on changes in agent status \(available, offline, and so on\)\.

-**after contact work**
-A state where the agent is no longer on a call but has related work to complete before being able to accept or make other calls\.

-**leave**
-Leave a multi\-party call without disconnecting the other parties or hanging up the call\.

-## Access the Amazon Connect CCP<a name="launch-ccp"></a>

-As the admin, you can access the CCP by clicking on the phone icon in the upper right corner of Amazon Connect\.

-Before agents can access to the CCP and handle contacts, however, there are a few things you need to do:
+But before agents can access to the CCP and handle contacts, there are a few things you need to do:
 + Add them as users to the instance\.
-For more information, see [Add and Manage Users in Amazon Connect](connect-security.md)\.
+For more information, see [Manage Users in Amazon Connect](connect-security.md)\.
 + Configure their permissions\.
 By default agents assigned to the Agent security profile can access the CCP and make outbound calls\.
 But you can create a custom security profile and add additional permissions\.
-For more information, see [Amazon Connect Security Profiles](connect-security-profiles.md)\.
+For more information, see [Assign Permissions: Security Profiles](connect-security-profiles.md)\.
 + Give them their user name, password, and a link to the CCP so they can log in\.
 The default link is https://*name of your instance*\.awsapps\.com/connect/ccp\#/\.

 We recommend telling agents to bookmark the URL to the CCP so they can access it easily\.

+As the admin, you can access the CCP by clicking on the phone icon in the upper right corner of Amazon Connect\.

 ## Grant Microphone Access<a name="accessing-microphone"></a>